Malpractice in exams

 - Type or hand-write your own work for submission.
 If you need help to do this, make sure you acknowledge that someone else has helped you.
 Speak with your exams officer for more information about access arrangements.

-If you're worried about any of these points, speak to your teachers.
+Speak to your teachers if you're worried about any of these points.

 In the exam room